intelligen/AlexaPi/README.md

 Run the setup script
 `./setup.sh`

+Setup the server and set the ip address of the server on the ap

+Change the server ip in the android app in `AudioReocorder/app/src/main/java/project/vyas/audiorecorder/MainActivity.java#189`

+Build and install the android app.

 ### Issues/Bugs etc.

 If your alexa isn't running on startup you can check /var/log/alexa.log for errrors.

 You may need to adjust the volume and/or input gain for the microphone, you can do this with `alsamixer`

 ### Advanced Install